battlin6/RISC-V-CPU/Vivado Licence/README.md

-You can download Vivado in https://www.xilinx.com/ if you create a account.
+You can download Vivado in https://www.xilinx.com/ after you create a account.

 After installing it, see this guide.

 Thx to Xu Yechen.